second-slip/birder-server/README.md

 Birder is a social network-style platform for logging, sharing, and analysing bird observations.
 Ultimately, the aim is to feed the data to an algorithm which will help with species identification.

 ## *** Major refactor in progress ***
-### The server and client software are being moved into separate solutions.
+### The server and client software are being moved into separate projects.
 The new client respository is [birder-client](https://github.com/WinthorpeCross/birder-client).
-This repsoitory will contain the server solution.
+This repsoitory will now contain only the server project.

 ### Technical information